Boys and Girls Club in Van Buren will host Wednesday a Step Up, Speak Out block party.

 Detective Donald Eversole of the Van Buren Police Department will conduct an Internet safety class for adults.
 The Van Buren Fire Department will bring a fire truck to the event.

-The River Valley’s first Step Up, Speak Out event was organized two years ago by Jackie Hamilton of the Hamilton House and Sam T. Sicard of First National Bank and was held at University of Arkansas - Fort Smith.
+The River Valley’s first Step Up, Speak Out event was organized three years ago by Jackie Hamilton of the Hamilton House Child Safety Center and Sam T. Sicard of First National Bank and was held at University of Arkansas - Fort Smith.